MolBIFFM/diana/README.md

   }
 }
 ```
-The modification-specific function used to combine distinct modification sites
+The modification-specific average of distinct modification sites representing
-into protein-specific measurements.
+protein-specific measurements.
 The function is applied to ratios, not their
 binary logarithm.
 The default setting is `"maxabs"`, corresponding to the
 largest absolute measurement.
 Available settings are `"mean"`, `"median"`,
 `"mid-range"`, `"max"`, `"maxabs"`, `"min"`, `"minabs"`, `"sum"` and `"sumabs"`.